Quick Eats Havoc: Taking on Kids' Pudginess Directly

 Packing the kiddos with too much of those quick bites ain’t just making ’em a bit rounder, it’s also hiking up their odds of landing with Type 2 diabetes.
 Studies show that munching on processed grub and sugar-loaded beverages is a one-way ticket to diabetes city, especially for the little ones.

 b.
-Heart Health Concerns
+Heart Worries or Concerns

 Chow from the drive-thru, usually packed with unhealthy fats and a heap of salt, is a real hazard for your ticker.
 Heart trouble can start showing up when folks are just kids or teenagers, paving the way for health problems down the road.